6 Things to Consider Before Leaving Your Summer Internship

 You may list past accomplishments in your resume and cover letter but having professionals attest to your knowledge, skills, and professional work ethic can make a huge difference when employers are considering your candidacy while still considering other applicants.
 You can also ask your immediate supervisor for a letter of recommendation to attest to your strong work ethic and ability to do a good job.

-5. Create a Way to Keep in Touch With Supervisors and Co-Workers Long After Your Internship Is Over
+6. Keep in Touch With Supervisors and Co-Workers

 Since building a professional network is one of the key things you wanted to accomplish at your internship, be sure to touch base with all supervisors and co-workers you worked closely with and share information on how you can keep in touch.